 Your day to day attire should be modest, but according to the local custom and climate.
 Neither men nor women nor children should wear clothing that reveals too much of what is considered private areas of the body.
 Unless it is required by secular law, My devotees are not required to wear niqabs or burkas or other clothing that covers their faces or entire body.
 Attire according to the season and climate of each country that is not too revealing is appropriate.

-Sexual activity during the seventh day Sabbath is prohibited.
+Sexual activity and discussions thereof during the seventh day Sabbath are prohibited.